ebariaux/slides/README.md

 Presented at [FOSDEM 2025](https://fosdem.org/2025/)
 Video available at [Blink them to death using Embedded Swift - Eric Bariaux](https://ftp.belnet.be/mirror/FOSDEM/video/2025/k4401/fosdem-2025-4163-blink-them-to-death-using-embedded-swift.mp4)

+## Beyond Xcode: Exploring Apple's Open-Source Offerings

+A new talk about a variety of open source packages offered by Apple.

+### SwiftLeeds 2025

+I'll be presenting this session for the first time at SwiftLeeds.
+Tickets are still available at [SwiftLeeds 2025](https://swiftleeds.co.uk/)

 ## Cryptography 101

 A quick introduction to the basic principles of cryptography: hashing, encryption and digital signature.